danmaddox/Portfolio/src/markdown-pages/post1.md

 # Placeholder
 ![blogin1](../images/blogin1.jpg)

 This is some content for my first blog post.
+This is some content for my first blog post.
+This is some content for my first blog post.
+This is some content for my first blog post.
+This is some content for my first blog post.
+This is some content for my first blog post.
+This is some content for my first blog post.
+This is some content for my first blog post.
+This is some content for my first blog post.
+This is some content for my first blog post.

+This is some content for my first blog post.

 <!-- # My Journey -->
 <!--